mollywilliams/grace-notes.github.io/_topics/beatitudes.md

 The first is the righteousness which He produced on the cross and which is imputed to us at the moment that we believe in Him.

-* [Romans 5:18] (http://www.biblegateway.com/passage/?search=Romans+5%3A18), “_So then as through one transgression there resulted condemnation to all men, even so through one act of righteousness there resulted justification of life to all men._”
+* Romans 5:18, “_So then as through one transgression there resulted condemnation to all men, even so through one act of righteousness there resulted justification of life to all men._”

 The second righteousness is that which comes through the study of the word of God.

-* [2 Timothy 3:16] (http://www.biblegateway.com/passage/?search=2+Timothy+3%3A16), “_All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness._”
+* 2 Timothy 3:16, “_All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness._”

-* [1 Corinthians 2:16] (https://www.biblegateway.com/passage/?search=1+Corinthians+2%3A16), “_For who has known the mind of the Lord, that he should instruct Him?
+* 1 Corinthians 2:16, “_For who has known the mind of the Lord, that he should instruct Him?
 But we have the mind of Christ._”

 This beatitude concentrates on the second righteousness.
 This is a righteousness which can only come through faith perception.